 Kennewick is a larger medium-sized city located in the state of Washington.
 With a population of 78,896 people and 15 constituent neighborhoods, Kennewick is the 13th largest community in Washington.

-The population of Kennewick overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Kennewick, 22.31% have at least a bachelor's degree.
+The education level of Kennewick citizens is a little higher than the average for US cities and towns: 21.52% of adults in Kennewick have at least a bachelor's degree.

-The per capita income in Kennewick in 2010 was $25,088, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,352 for a family of four.
+The per capita income in Kennewick in 2010 was $24,435, which is middle income relative to Washington and the nation.
+This equates to an annual income of $97,740 for a family of four.
 However, Kennewick contains both very wealthy and poor people as well.

-Kennewick is a very ethnically-diverse city.
+Kennewick is an extremely ethnically-diverse city.
 The people who call Kennewick home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kennewick residents report their race to be White, followed by Asian.
+The greatest number of Kennewick residents report their race to be White, followed by Black or African-American.
 Kennewick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.57% of the city’s residents.
-Important ancestries of people in Kennewick include Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 24.54% of the city’s residents.
+Important ancestries of people in Kennewick include English, Irish, Norwegian, and Italian.

 The most common language spoken in Kennewick is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Serbo-Croatian.